bkerler/bkerler.github.io/_posts/2019-11-30-bring-light-to-the-darkness-p2.md

 but for the relevant part of the algorithm it turned out to work just fine, which is what I actually needed.
 Feel free to send some pull requests to my github if you find some bugs or if you need to add features like an emulator :)

-You can grab the latest version of my diassembler over [here](https://github.com/bkerler/qc_modem_tools/blob/master/hexagon_disasm.py).
+You can grab the latest version of my disassembler over [here](https://github.com/bkerler/qc_modem_tools/blob/master/hexagon_disasm.py).

 ### Understanding the modem algorithm code flow